luismond/tm2tb/README.md

 ## What is a Term Base?

-In translation projects, a term base is a collection of terms relevant to a project.
+In translation projects, a term base is a collection of terms relevant to a project

-It features words and terms with their corresponding translation to a target language.
+It features words and terms with their corresponding translation to a target language

 ## What is a Translation Memory?

-A translation memory is a file that stores translations from previously translated files.
+A translation memory is a file that stores translations from previously translated files

-Normally it is bilingual, but it can also contain translations from many languages.
+Normally it is bilingual, but it can also contain translations from many languages

-## How can I use tm2tb?
+## Where can I use tm2tb?

-In translation projects, bilingual term checks are part of the quality assurance processes.
+Translation and localization: bilingual term lists are used in the quality assurance process
-- Extract biterms from bitexts, add them to a LQA pipeline, run QA checks

-In machine translation projects, bilingual term is used to fine-tune MT models
+Machine translation: bilingual terminology is used to fine-tune MT models
-- Extract biterms from bitexts, add them to a training data pipeline, fine-tune a language model

-In foreign language teaching, bilingual term lists are used as a teaching resource
+Foreign language teaching: bilingual term lists are used can be used as a teaching resource
-- Extract terms from bilingual data, generate vocabulary cards for students

-In transcreation projects, equivalent terms are needed to provide creative translations
-- Extract terms from bilingual data, explore their similarity and find matches beyond literal translations

-## Approach
+Transcreation: creative, non-literal translations can be extracted as suggestions from bilingual data

+## What is tm2tb's recipe?

 1. Extract terms from source and target languages

 2. Use an AI model to convert the terms to 'vectors' (a complex number, don't worry about this)

 3. Use the vectors to find the closest source/target term matches

+4. Profit!

 <hr/>

 ## Languages supported

-English, Spanish, German, French, Portuguese, Italian, Chinese, Russian.
+Any language supported by spaCy

 ## Bilingual file formats supported